titipata/titipata.github.io/_posts/2018-06-08-titipat-defense.md

 Dear friends and colleages,

 I would like to invite you to my doctoral defense on June 8, 2021 10.30 - 11.30 AM (EST).
 The meeting will be on Zoom.
+You can see the Zoom link and the passcode below.
+I put the password in text just in case of Zoom bombing, just put a sequence of number for access of ask me directly.
+I also put a link where you can add an event directly to your Google Calendar.

 Really looking forward to see you all!
-I put a link to Google calendar where you can add it to yours.
-The passcode is a sequence of numbers.
-Although I put the text just in case of Zoom bombing.

 Best,<br />
 Titipat